 What Happens at the MIAM?

-Key point for Greater Manchester: There are many qualified, accredited mediators across the boroughs (like Salford, Bolton, Trafford) who can conduct your MIAM quickly, often online or by phone.
+Key point for Greater Manchester: Amity Mediation has many qualified, accredited mediators across the boroughs (like Salford, Bolton, Trafford) who can conduct your MIAM quickly, often online or by phone.

 Step 3: Getting Financial Help (Legal Aid & Vouchers)